oppia/oppia-web-developer-docs/Get-help.md

 If you have a question about a pull request or issue, you can also reach out to developers by at-mentioning them (e.g. `@developer-username`) in a comment and assigning them to the issue.
 Be sure you both at-mention and assign them!
 Some developers only look at their GitHub notifications (which at-mentions trigger), while others only look at what they're assigned to.

 You can even mention whole teams of people!
 For example, if you find an issue that is destabilizing the project, you could notify all the core maintainers by including `@oppia/core-maintainers` in your issue.
 The teams are all listed [here](https://github.com/orgs/oppia/teams).

+### GitHub Discussions
+If you have questions regarding Oppia you can create a discussion here where Oppia's Welfare team and other developers will assist you in resolving the issue.
+You can create a discussion in any of the following categories based on the question:

+* Developer announcements: All announcements that affect developers for the Oppia repository will be announced here.
+* Setup Issues: Any issues that developers are facing with setting up or starting the server.
+* Q&A: Any questions that developers have.
+* Ideas: Any developer can place an idea here and it can be discussed here.

+You can refer to [this guide](https://docs.github.com/en/discussions/quickstart#creating-a-new-discussion) on how to create a new discussion.
+You can also ping the welfare team by at-mentioning the welfare team: @oppia/web-welfare-team

 ## How to Ask Good Questions